Vallum (Hadrian's Wall)

 The Vallum is a huge earthwork associated with Hadrian's Wall in England.
 Unique on any Roman frontier, it runs practically from coast to coast to the south of the wall.
+It was built a few years after the wall.
+Current opinion is that the Vallum demarcated the southern boundary of a military zone, bounded on the north by the wall.